C3Mech/C3Mech/README.md

 # C3MechV4.0

 **C3MechV4.0** is a universal chemical kinetic model developed for both conventional and renewable fuels (e.g., alkanes, hydrogen, ammonia, dimethyl ether, dimethyl carbonate/ethylene carbonate).
 It has been validated for a wide range of conditions and uses a hierarchical structure that allows the targeted compilation of sub-models.
-This repository is linked to the publication ["Modeling Combustion Chemistry using C3MechV4.0: an extension to mixtures of hydrogen, ammonia, alkanes, and cycloalkanes (link will be fixed after publication)"]() and provides the following data and resources:
+This repository is linked to the publication ["Modeling Combustion Chemistry using C3MechV4.0: an extension to mixtures of hydrogen, ammonia, alkanes, and cycloalkanes"](https://doi.org/10.1016/j.jaecs.2025.100385) and provides the following data and resources:

 - All sub-modules maintained by the C3 consortium in `CHEMKIN` format
 - A species directory (CSV & PDF), along with a Python script for checking species data and converting them from CSV format to a PDF